-The intense pains felt after surgery can jump from one side to the other, with no rhyme or reason.
+The intense pains you feel after surgery can jump from one side to the other, with no rhyme or reason.
 For instance, the cyst on my left side was the largest, yet that was the side that hurt the least overall.
 The right side would often hurt so badly I’d double-over to get through the pain.
 Only to find, that an hour or so later, a similarly intense pain was occurring on the left side this time.

 You will return to your doctor’s office for a post-op checkup about 2 weeks after surgery.
-At that appointment, your doctor will discuss the results of your surgery and answer any further questions you may have.
+At that appointment, your doctor will discuss the results of your endometriosis surgery and answer any further questions you may have.

-How I Learned I Had Endometriosis
+How I Learned I Had Severe Endometriosis

 When we talked about how I hadn’t been able to get pregnant the past 6 years… and about my heavy periods… and about ONE night several months ago that unexplainedly left me doubled over in pain and ready to call an ambulance… she thought we should do a trans-vaginal ultrasound — just for the heck of it, more as a precaution than anything else.

 When the ultrasound revealed a cyst on both the left and right ovaries, my first thought was to just “live with it”.